urkebb/class-report-FE/README.md

 # Prerequisites

-Make sure you have installed Node which you can find [here](https://nodejs.org/en/download/) and Angular CLI which you can find [here](https://github.com/angular/angular-cli), and this project is using version 13.1.2.
+Make sure you have installed Node which you can find [here](https://nodejs.org/en/download/), this project using version 14.15.3, and Angular CLI which you can find [here](https://github.com/angular/angular-cli), this project is using version 13.1.2.
-When you do all the above just run npm install to install all the packages.
+When you do all the above just run `npm install` to install all the packages.

 ## Development server